wahl-dev/wrpt/README.md

 - 🚧 **Access Control Management:** Enable stack deployments with fine-grained access control, allowing assignment to specific users and/or groups.
 - 🚧 **Comprehensive Documentation:** Write detailed usage guides, including setup instructions for integration into CI/CD pipelines on GitLab and GitHub.
 - ⏳ **Automated Testing:** Write tests to ensure the reliability and stability of the tool.
-- ⏳ **Cross-Platform Compatibility:** Ensure the executable works seamlessly on major operating systems (Linux, Windows, macOS).
 - 💭 **Kubernetes Compatibility:** Extend the tool to support Portainer deployments on Kubernetes environment.
 - ✅ **Automated Release Process:** Implement CI pipelines to generate changelogs and releases automatically based on versioning and commit history.
 - ✅ **Docker Image:** Create a Docker image.